 Fighting hunger and malnutrition are top German priorities

 Support to smallholder farmers is a strategic priority, and Germany places a special focus on women in this context.
-This support aims to make agriculture more productive, sustainable, and to improve adaptation to climate change, fostering innovation along the whole agricultural value chain.
+This support aims to make agriculture more productive and sustainable, and to improve adaptation to climate change, fostering innovation along the whole agricultural value chain.
 Small-scale farmers are being supported to move from subsistence farming to producing a marketable surplus.
-Fair and secure tenure and land use rights, and resilience against famine are other focus areas of the initiative.
-This approach is reiterated in the ‘Marshall Plan with Africa’ developed under Development Minister Gerd Müller
+Fair and secure tenure and land-use rights, as well as resilience against famine, are other focus areas of the initiative.
+This approach is reiterated in the ‘Marshall Plan with Africa’ developed under Development Minister Müller.

-In 2015, Germany channeled US$287 million (28%) of its total agriculture ODA multilaterally, which is below the DAC average of 45%.
-Germany disbursed it multilateral funding mainly as mandatory (‘assessed’) contributions to the EU, and the African Development Fund (AfDF).
-In addition, Germany supports the Global Agriculture and Food Security Program (GAFSP; €20 million or US$22 million in 2015), the Consortium of International Agricultural Research Centers (CGIAR; €20 million or US$22 million), and the Global Crop Diversity Trust (€25 million or US$27 million).
-However, contributions to those organizations are included in Germany’s bilateral ODA to agriculture as the OECD does not consider these to be core contributions to multilateral organizations working on agriculture.
+In 2015 (latest year for which full data is available), Germany channeled US$291 million (28%) of its total agriculture ODA multilaterally, which is below the DAC average of 45%.
+Germany disbursed its multilateral funding mainly as mandatory (‘assessed’) contributions to the EU and the African Development Fund (AfDF).
+In addition, Germany supports the Global Agriculture and Food Security Program (GAFSP; €20 million or US$22 million in 2015), the Consortium of International Agricultural Research Centers (CGIAR; €20 million or US$22 million), and the Global Crop Diversity Trust (€25 million or US$28 million).
+However, contributions to those organizations are included in Germany’s bilateral ODA to agriculture, as the OECD does not consider these to be core contributions to multilateral organizations working on agriculture.

-In 2015, Germany provided US$736 million (72% of its total agriculture ODA) as bilateral agriculture ODA.
-Support focused on agricultural policy and administrative management (27%), rural development (17%), and agricultural water resources (17%).
+In 2016, Germany provided US$795 million as bilateral agriculture ODA, up from US$744 million in 2015.
+Support focused on agricultural development (19%), rural development (19%), agricultural policy and administrative management (18%), and agricultural water resources (13%).
 Rural development and food and nutrition security are currently priority sectors of German bilateral cooperation in 13 countries (see box).

-Germany's Priority countries for rural development and food and nutrition security:
+Priority countries for rural development and food and nutrition security

 - Burkina Faso